Many people enjoy making hand crafted products as a hobby and some would like to generate an income by selling what they make.

 You can do your market research yourself, popping along to a local craft fair is a very good start as you can talk to people already in the business of selling what they made.

 It is often the case that people want or believe that they must raise finance to start a business.
-However, this may not be the case and you will need to pay back, any money lent.
+However, this may not be the case and you will need to pay back, any money borrowed.
 This can put a real strain on any profits you may be making and you may find yourself over stretched and working hard for the lender.

 If at all possible, "Neither a borrower nor a lender be;".
 Work within your means and think your way past the need to lend money.
 Build your business with hard work, honesty, friendship and loyalty, rather than debt.